 Tattooists only get paid while they’re tattooing.
 They generally don’t get paid while they’re standing around dealing with clients who have no idea what they want.
 And this can be utterly frustrating for them.

-When a client knows what they want (Part One), where they want it (Part Two) and has selected their shop (Part Three) and them (Part Four) because they know the shop and artists reputation the artist will be super happy to meet you and book your appointment.
+When a client knows what they want (Part One), where they want it (Part Two) and has selected their shop (Part Three) and them (Part Four) because they know the shop and artists reputation, then the artist will be super happy to meet you and book your appointment.